davidtranhq/Sidebar/README.md

-# ios-widget-sidebar
+# Sidebar
 An iOS widget for iWidgets or XenHTML made using HTML5.
+Supports iOS 10 and below.